-- I. Based upon our criteria and assessment of the peer-reviewed literature, use of a Wearable Cardioverter Defibrillator (WCD) will be considered medically appropriate for patients who - A. require explantation of the implantable cardioverter-defibrillator (ICD) due to infection or lead displacement; or - B. experience contraindications such as, systemic infection, that temporarily delay ICD implantation; or - C. are on the waiting list for heart transplantation. - II.
+- I. Based upon our criteria and assessment of the peer-reviewed literature, use of a Wearable Cardioverter Defibrillator (WCD) for the prevention of sudden cardiac death will be considered medically appropriate as interim treatment in patients who: - A. Require ex-plantation of the implantable cardioverter-defibrillator (ICD) due to infection or lead displacement; or - B. Experience Contraindications (i.e., infection, systemic instability) or reasonable delays in surgery (max of 30 days) for implantation or reimplantation; or - C. On the waiting list for heart transplantation; or - D. For primary prevention, as a bridge in consideration to ICD implantation for newly diagnosed dilated cardiomyopathy (ischemic or nonischemic) with LVEF less than or equal to 35%; or - E. As a bridge in consideration to ICD implantation for patients within 40 days following myocardial infarction (MI) for EITHER of the following: - 1.
+History of ventricular tachycardia or ventricular fibrillation after the first 48 hours of the MI; or - 2.
+Left ventricular ejection fraction (LVEF) less than or equal to 35%. - II.
 Based upon our criteria and assessment of the peer-reviewed literature, home use of an Automatic External Defibrillator (AED) will be considered medically appropriate for those who meet the criteria for an ICD device, but who are not candidates for (have contraindications to) implanting the device.
-Approval of a home AED will also be contingent upon having a caregiver who is both capable (trained) and available to use the device. - III.
+Approval of a home AED will also be contingent upon having a caregiver who is both capable (trained) and available to use the device.

+III.
 Based upon our criteria and assessment of the peer-reviewed literature, the use of an Automatic External Defibrillator (AED) or a Wearable Cardioverter Defibrillator (WCD) for any other indication is considered investigational.
 This determination includes potential WCD use in the immediate post-myocardial infarction period for patients who do not meet criteria for an ICD device.

-Refer to Corporate Medical Policy # 1.01.00 Durable Medical Equipment: Standard and Non-Standard.
+Refer to Corporate Medical Policy #1.01.00 Durable Medical Equipment: Standard and Non-Standard.

-Refer to Corporate Medical Policy # 7.01.06 Implantable Cardioverter Defibrillators.
+Refer to Corporate Medical Policy #7.01.06 Implantable Cardioverter Defibrillators.